Hammerhead (character): Fictional character biography

 During the Origin of the Species storyline, Hammerhead and Mister Negative are among the supervillains invited by Doctor Octopus to join his supervillain team, promising them that they will receive a reward in exchange for securing some specific items for him.

-Alongside his nephew and minions, Hammerhead formed an alliance with the Black Cat, where he sided with her gang.

-Hammerhead is among the crime lords competing with Mister Negative in obtaining the Tablet of Life and Destiny to win the favor of Mayor Wilson Fisk.

-Hammerhead was among the crime lords that attend the wedding of Randy Robertson and Janice Lincoln.
+Hammerhead is among the crime lords who attend the wedding of Randy Robertson and Janice Lincoln.
 Shotgun crashes the wedding and shoots Tombstone, causing a massive gang war over his territory.